Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   we can safely remove it.
 And now the ``add`` function itself isn't used anywhere, so we can remove it too!

-  If all functions are pure, then it's really really easy for the compiler to do this.
+  If all functions are pure, then it's *really* easy for the compiler to do this.

   But why should you care about this?
 Imagine that there's some useful library that contains a lot of useful functions, but you only want to use a small handful of them.
 In JavaScript,